jmpelletier/UnityUtils/README.md

 Coroutine Whenever(Func<bool> expression, Action action, ExecutionStage stage = ExecutionStage.Update)
 ```

-The second argument Action will be executed very time the first argument expression changes from false to true.
+The second argument Action will be executed every time the first argument expression changes from false to true.
 If the expression is already true, action is executed immediately.

 ```csharp
 using JMP;